Yoda-BZH/fail2ban/README.md

 permanent-ssh
 ==========

-A Rule to ban far longer banned hosts from fail2ban-ssh
+A Rule to ban far longer banned hosts from repeat-ssh

 ```
 [permanent-ssh]